Network analyzer (electrical): Receiver

 The receivers make the measurements.
 A network analyzer will have one or more receivers connected to its test ports.
 The reference test port is usually labeled R, and the primary test ports are A, B, C, ...
 Some analyzers will dedicate a separate receiver to each test port, but others share one or two receivers among the ports.
 The R receiver may be less sensitive than the receivers used on the test ports.

 For the SNA, the receiver only measures the magnitude of the signal.
 A receiver can be a detector diode that operates at the test frequency.
 The simplest SNA will have a single test port, but more accurate measurements are made when a reference port is also used.
 The reference port will compensate for amplitude variations in the test signal at the measurement plane.
 It is possible to share a single detector and use it for both the reference port and the test port by making two measurement passes.

 For the VNA, the receiver measures both the magnitude and the phase of the signal.
 It needs a reference channel (R) to determine the phase, so a VNA needs at least two receivers.
 The usual method down converts the reference and test channels to make the measurements at a lower frequency.
 The phase may be measured with a quadrature detector.
 A VNA requires at least two receivers, but some will have three or four receivers to permit simultaneous measurement of different parameters.

-There are some VNA architectures (six-port) that infer phase and magnitude from just power measurements.
+There are some VNA architectures (six-port reflectometer) that infer phase and magnitude from just power measurements.